 Awesome McCoolname: Well, to start with Thor means thunder.
 But also the literal translation of Mjolnir is crusher.
 Yes, apparantly Thor follows the same naming conventions as macho men with their dogs.

-Space Is an Ocean: While most would use such things as Slepnir and Bifröst to pass through the nine worlds Thor preferred to wade his way across.
-He did have a chariot with two goats for transporting other people though.
+Space Is an Ocean: While most would use such things as Slepnir and Bifröst to pass through the nine worlds, Thor preferred to wade his way across.
+He did have a chariot with two goats for transporting other people, though.
 This is used to describe why rainbows follow thunderstorms.
+(Some stories claim that Thor wasn't actually allowed to use the Bifrost for fear he'd break it, since he was so big and heavy.)

 Wolverine Publicity: If there's a heroic Norse god in modern media, it's Thor.
 Appropriately, Marvel Comics is the most obvious example.